 Soon after your admission to the hospital, your physician will prescribe a specific diet to meet your needs.
 Use the menu in your room to order meals.
-To place your order, dial 835-4100 (or ext.
-54100 if dialing from within the hospital).
-Your order will be verified for diet compliance and prepared according to your wishes.
+To place your order, dial 835-4100 and your order will be verified for diet compliance and prepared according to your wishes.
 You may pre-order up to three meals in advance.
 Please order only the foods you plan to eat, so accurate calorie counts may be taken.

 Guest meals are available for $5 per tray, with payment required upon delivery.